Mattoje/DavisISSMenuBar/README.md

-# A swiftUI MenuBar app to show Temp from an owned
+# A swiftUI MenuBar app to show Temp and Rain from an owned
 # Davis Vantage Pro 2 Wireless using Weatherlink v2 API

 # BIG FAT WARNING: